5xTraining/donate_me/README.md

 5. Copy or Rename `config/application.yml.example` to `config/application.yml` and replace with your own credentials.
 6. Run `foreman start` (or `foreman s` for short) to launch this app.
 7. Go check http://localhost:3000, and HAPPY HACKING!

+Please check [為你自己學 Ruby on Rails](https://railsbook.tw/) for more information about Ruby and Ruby on Rails.

 by eddie@5xcampus.com